 Patches O'Houlihan says, "It's like watching a bunch of retards trying to hump a doorknob."
 This is a reference to "It's like watching a monkey trying to hump a football," which was what 1980 U.S. Olympic Hockey Coach Herb Brooks said to his team when they were preparing for the 1980 Winter Olympic Games in Lake Placid, NY.

 According to the Globo Gym commercial at the very beginning of the movie, the story supposedly takes place in 1993.
 When White says he is not only the founder of Globo Gym, but he is also a client, a picture of White is then shown with White's name and the year 1987.
 While White continues to narrate the commercial, he says, "This was me, six years and 600 pounds ago..."

 Another easter egg/finger snap is after the scene in White Goodman's office where he asks Kate out.
 He snaps for Me'shell.
 When you press enter, it cuts to a clip of the dodgeball game and then a fat Ben Stiller says, "You found it."

-Norm MacDonald can be seen in some of the Globo Gym scenes.
-One is in the Globo Gym commercial.
-He is in the background working out.
-At one point he is talking to some girl who is working out and it looks like he's hitting on her.
+Norm MacDonald can be seen in some of the Globo Gym scenes; one is in the Globo Gym commercial, where he is in the background working out.
+At one point, he is talking to some girl who is working out, and it looks like he is hitting on her.